 If your site was within the Good threshold for all Core Web Vitals (LCP, FID, CLS) prior to the release of INP, it does not guarantee that your site is within the Good threshold for INP (see the example featured image from this article).
-We recommend running your site through PageSpeed Insights and looking at the new field metrics to see where your site falls.
+We recommend running your site through PageSpeed Insights and looking at the metrics to see where your site falls.

 Additionally, Google provided an example of the difference between poor responsiveness and good responsiveness, so it might be worth recording interactions across your site and determining where you can add elements to provide better feedback to your visitor that the action they've taken is processing.

 Web performance optimization is a balancing act and requires consistent experimentation to do well.
 INP is just one out of other performance metrics you'll need to pay attention to keep your site fast and to improve your search rankings in Google.

 Render Better has been optimizing Shopify sites of all sizes for years, so we have a lot of experience with performance issues that INP tracks and how to solve them so you don't have to figure this out on your own.
 If you'd like to try our platform or get some help analyzing your performance, check out our offer below to book a call with one of our experts.